Shankar Lal Rampal Dye-Chem Ltd leads gainers in 'B' group

 -

-Punjab Chemicals & Crop Protection Ltd, Swelect Energy Systems Ltd, Dhunseri Ventures Ltd and Antony Waste Handling Cell Ltd are among the other gainers in the BSE's 'B' group today, 12 August 2021.
+TD Power Systems Ltd, Emami Paper Mills Ltd, Technocraft Industries (India) Ltd and N R Agarwal Industries Ltd are among the other gainers in the BSE's 'B' group today, 13 August 2021.

-Punjab Chemicals & Crop Protection Ltd, Swelect Energy Systems Ltd, Dhunseri Ventures Ltd and Antony Waste Handling Cell Ltd are among the other gainers in the BSE's 'B' group today, 12 August 2021.
+TD Power Systems Ltd, Emami Paper Mills Ltd, Technocraft Industries (India) Ltd and N R Agarwal Industries Ltd are among the other gainers in the BSE's 'B' group today, 13 August 2021.

-Shankar Lal Rampal Dye-Chem Ltd surged 19.98% to Rs 75.05 at 12:04 IST.
+Shankar Lal Rampal Dye-Chem Ltd spiked 19.99% to Rs 90.05 at 13-Aug-2021 EOD IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 46697 shares were traded on the counter so far as against the average daily volumes of 6114 shares in the past one month.
+On the BSE, 83245 shares were traded on the counter so far as against the average daily volumes of 6621 shares in the past one month.

-Punjab Chemicals & Crop Protection Ltd soared 16.80% to Rs 1449.95.
+TD Power Systems Ltd surged 16.48% to Rs 218.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 12458 shares were traded on the counter so far as against the average daily volumes of 4883 shares in the past one month.
+On the BSE, 21860 shares were traded on the counter so far as against the average daily volumes of 5725 shares in the past one month.

-Swelect Energy Systems Ltd spiked 16.42% to Rs 253.8.
+Emami Paper Mills Ltd soared 15.52% to Rs 201.7.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 4231 shares were traded on the counter so far as against the average daily volumes of 4774 shares in the past one month.
+On the BSE, 1.38 lakh shares were traded on the counter so far as against the average daily volumes of 44394 shares in the past one month.

-Dhunseri Ventures Ltd gained 14.88% to Rs 297.6.
+Technocraft Industries (India) Ltd spurt 13.80% to Rs 823.5.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 32157 shares were traded on the counter so far as against the average daily volumes of 18652 shares in the past one month.
+On the BSE, 20985 shares were traded on the counter so far as against the average daily volumes of 8268 shares in the past one month.

-Antony Waste Handling Cell Ltd advanced 14.41% to Rs 383.2.
+N R Agarwal Industries Ltd gained 12.49% to Rs 352.65.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 89222 shares were traded on the counter so far as against the average daily volumes of 19910 shares in the past one month.
+On the BSE, 62763 shares were traded on the counter so far as against the average daily volumes of 15948 shares in the past one month.

 Powered by Capital Market - Live News